Spine Surgery

 - Pedicle screws: strongest posterior fixation point; placed through vertebral pedicle into body; used with rods for posterior stabilization

-- Lateral mass screws: used in subaxial cervical spine (C3–C6) where pedicles are too small for pedicle screws
+- Lateral mass screws: used in subaxial cervical spine (C3–C7) where pedicles are too small for pedicle screws; C7 lateral mass is thinner than C3–C6, so pedicle screws are sometimes preferred at C7 for stronger fixation

 - Interbody cages: structural spacer placed in disc space; filled with bone graft; restores disc height and provides anterior column support